A blue and white logo that says digital on it

 A good website is built on research.
 Research into what?
 Well, primarily into what you want to achieve.

 Your website is your shop window, sure.
-But it's also a place where a curious browser can become a customer at the click of a call to action button.
+But it's also a place where a curious browser can become a customer at the click of a button.
 It's a crucial arrow in your digital quiver.

-That means your website needs to be responsive to what people out there are looking for.
+That means your website needs to be responsive to what people are looking for.
 It needs to be findable.
-It needs to engage with what your customers' needs, wants and pain points are – and to demonstrate that your brand will answer them all.
+It needs to engage with your customers' needs, wants and pain points – and demonstrate that your brand will answer them all.

 A vital way of achieving this is to research keywords that your customers are searching for.
 This isn't because keywords are some magical incantation that summons customers to your website – it's because keyword research and customer research are two sides of the same coin.

-A website built on keyword research is one that pleases Google – but it pleases customers too because it helps them to answer their questions about the service or product you're providing.
+A website built on keyword research pleases Google – but it pleases customers too because it helps them to answer their questions about the service or product you're providing.

 By researching and deploying those crucial keywords, you're responding to your customers' needs by explaining how your business can meet them.